jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D26R1
 Programmed state transition behavior in simple FSM agent relative to enemy presence and state.
 Worked on a new development environment.

+###D27R1
+Added more functionality to the simple FSM agent.
+Read about optimal state machine transition designs.
+Slow day.